Skip to content

 Collection size and goal Start with

-development, tests, evaluation FLAT-L2, FLAT-COS, or FLAT
+development, tests, evaluation FLAT-IP, FLAT-L2, or FLAT-COS

-low-latency online ANN HNSW-L2, HNSW-Cos, or HNSW
+low-latency online ANN HNSW-IP, HNSW-L2, or HNSW-Cos

 lower memory or disk footprint SQ8, PQ, RaBitQ, or PolarVec variants